EAFIT-AACS/assignment1-automatas/README.md

 Class number -> Lenguajes Formales / Classroom Monday C2561 - SI2002-1 (7308)

-Specs -> We are using Windows 11, working with C++ version
+Specs -> We are using Windows 11, working with C++ version 17

+Instructions -> Please download the text archive "dfas" and put in into "Minimizarion Algorithm" file.